KPIs for Home Service Businesses

-This guide breaks down the 10 essential KPIs every home service business should track, why they matter, and how to use them to drive predictable, long-term success.
+Most home service owners track too many metrics or the wrong ones entirely.
+The result is more data, less clarity, and slower decisions.
+This guide cuts through the noise and breaks down the 10 essential KPIs every home service business should track, why each one matters, and how to use them to build predictable, long-term growth.

 This KPI measures how well you convert new leads—calls, form submissions, website visitors, referrals—into actual booked jobs.